We're often asked the question: "What is the typical request workflow with Receptive?"

-If you have a severe hatred of emails, or simply don't have the time for a fully fledged course, then here are the basics.
+If you have a severe hatred of emails, then here are the basics.

 1: The One Minute Triage

-95% of new requests should take no more than a minute to triage.
-How?
-Simple.
+95% of new requests should take less than a minute to triage or review because you're simply moving everything to the "Awaiting Feedback" status.

 You may already have regular roadmapping meetings.
 This is how to make them more efficient and more effective.